 The Second Keyblade War[edit | edit source]

-Sora is tasked with recovering the power of waking, which he failed to master during his Mark of Mastery exam, in order to prepare to face Xehanort.
+In order to defeat Xehanort, Master Yen Sid tasks Sora with recovering the power of waking, which he failed to master during his Mark of Mastery exam.
 Joined by Donald and Goofy, they set out to various worlds to do so.
 Sora soon learns that both the Organization and Maleficent and Pete are searching for a black box.
-He also learns that the Organization is after a New Seven Hearts, new maidens who received the power of the Princesses of Heart after Sora’s first journey to defeat Ansem, in order to forge the χ-blade should Sora fail to gather the seven Guardians of Light.
+He also learns that the Organization is after a New Seven Hearts, new maidens who received the power of the Princesses of Heart after Sora's first journey to defeat Ansem, in order to forge the χ-blade should Sora fail to gather the seven Guardians of Light.

 The next day, they journey to the Keyblade Graveyard, where they fight a multitude of enemies, but are ultimately defeated by Terra-Xehanort.
 Sora awakens alone in The Final World, a place for the souls of those whose body and heart have perished together but who are not yet dead.
 Realizing he's still there thanks to Kairi, he manages to return to the realm of light to rescue his friends.
 They meet once more at the Keyblade Graveyard and face the Organization once more.
 This time, however, Sora and the other guardians are able to push forward to face the rest of the Organization with the help of Terra's Lingering Will and Master Yen Sid.